JaValodya/KFF_Project/ReadMeFirst.txt

 This file contains instructions for managing
-the project "SkyWereInwentoryProject" as a team:
+the project "KFF_Project" as a team:
 ================================================
 Git Network: